EvHaus/ev-2019-06-16/README.md

 ## API

-The API is written via `Node.js` and integrated into the server-side render front-end application.
+The backend API is a REST API written via `Node.js` and integrated into the server-side web server for the front-end application.
 This is not a good long-term solution but used here due to time constraints.
 In the real world I would have built the API as a separate stand-alone service, and likely in a more robust language such as `Golang` or `Python`.

 ### `GET /api/documents`